MusicPlayerDaemon/ncmpc/doc/index.rst

 Interface
 ^^^^^^^^^

+:command:`show-title-bar = yes|no` - "no" allows hiding the title bar.

 :command:`enable-mouse = yes|no` - Enable mouse support (if enabled at compile time).

 :command:`screen-list = SCREEN1 SCREEN2...` - A list of screens to